maded2/plotng/README.md

 - Fingerprint : fingerprint passed to the chia command line tool (you can either use the fingerprint if the private has been installed on the plotter or use the following farmer/pool public key instead)
 - FarmerPublicKey : Farmer Public Key passed to the chia command line tool
 - PoolPublicKey : Pool Public Key passed to the chia command line tool
+- Threads : number of threads use by the chia command line tool.
+If the value is zero or missing then chia will use the default
+- Buffers : number of buffers use by the chia command line tool.
+If the value is zero or missing then chia will use the default
 - NumberOfParallelPlots : number of parallel plots to create.
 Set to zero for orderly shutdown
 - TempDirectory : list of plot directories / drives.
 The server process will choose the next directory path on the list and wraps to the beginning when it reaches the end.
 - TargetDirectory : list destination directories / drives.
 The server process will choose the next directory path on the list and wraps to the beginning when it reaches the end.